-- 1. A copy of the Operation Barium investigation report. - 2.
-Copies of emails between Lancashire Police and the OPCC whether the subject was either: - a) Mark Gilmore - b) Operation Barium.
+- 1. A copy of the Lancashire Police's investigation report into Mark Gilmore. - 2.
+Copies of emails between Lancashire Police and the OPCC in relation to this matter.

 DECISION:

 I confirm that the OPCC holds an investigation report in relation to the conduct of former Chief Constable Gilmore.
 I also confirm that the OPCC holds emails between it and Lancashire Police in relation to Mr Gilmore and the investigation.